 First, you will have to pay a monthly premium.
 Premiums vary by plan, some plans have no monthly premium and some plans have higher monthly premiums.
-The average national premium in 2016 will be $34.10.
+The average national premium in 2018 will be $35.02.

 At the start of each year, you will begin in the deductible phase.
 The Part D deductible phase is when you have to pay the full cost of your medications up to a certain limit before your plan begins paying part of the costs.
 Deductible amounts vary by plan; some plans have no deductible, and some have the full amount.
-A Part D deductible cannot be more than $360 in 2016.
+A Part D deductible cannot be more than $405 in 2018.

 After spending a pre-determined amount in total drug costs ($3,750 in 2018), you reach the coverage gap, where you need to pay more for your medications.
 During the coverage gap you will have to pay 35% out of pocket for most brand name drugs and 44% out of pocket for generic drugs.
 Almost the entire cost of brand name drugs bought during the donut hole counts toward getting you out of the donut hole.
 All of your out-of-pocket drug costs and payments from other people and groups such as charities and state drug assistance programs, count as well.
 The amount you pay out of pocket for your generic drugs counts, but the 56% generic discount does not.